Who we are

 David is the embodiment of the adage, "don't talk about it, be about it".
 David is bilingual and has worked in service of his communities for over 25 years.
 He is an experienced Researcher with a demonstrated history of field and laboratory work, skilled in Veterinary Medicine, Microsoft Word, Heavy Equipment, Gardening, and Molecular Biology.

 Priya is an ocean and climate scientist and science communicator.
-Priya is a PhD Candidate at UC Davis studying how climate change affects shellfish aquaculture operations within the coastal ocean.
+Priya holds her PhD from U.C.
+Davis studying how climate change affects shellfish aquaculture operations within the coastal ocean.

 Priya is also a contributor for Forbes Science, writing about ocean and climate science.
 She also writes and speaks about civically engaged science and the need for justice, equity, diversity and inclusion.
 Public scholarship and activism are core components of her work to communicate climate and ocean science, while amplifying marginalized voices and perspectives.
 Priya also participates in the Point Blue Science Advisory Committee and published a children's book in 2022.